Esbjerg Energy: 2013–present: Mark Pederson era

 For the 2015–16 season, Pedersen managed to keep several dominant core players.
 At the conclusion of the regular season, Esbjerg finished at a strong third place and were put up against seventh place Rødovre in the quarterfinals.
 Esbjerg defeated Rødovre in six games, three of which ended in overtime and advance to the semifinals.

-In the semifinals, Esbjerg faced local rivals SønderjyskE, the three-time defending champions who had eliminated Esbjerg, in the previous two seasons.
-Esbjerg managed to win the series in seven games, the first time they had defeated SønderjyskE in a seven game-series since 2006.
-Esbjerg than went on to defeat Herning, 4–2 in a high scoring final, to win their first title since 2004.
+In the semifinals, Esbjerg faced local rivals SønderjyskE, the three-time defending champions who had eliminated Esbjerg in the previous two seasons.
+Esbjerg managed to win the series in seven games, the first time they had defeated SønderjyskE in a seven-game series since 2006.
+Esbjerg then went on to defeat Herning, 4–2 in a high scoring final, to win their first title since 2004.